cainmagi/UH-beamer-templates/README.md

 ### 2020 @ 20210812

 1. Upload this sub-project: *UH-Slides-SEG2021*.
 This project is modified based on [*UH-Slides-SEG2020*](https://github.com/cainmagi/UH-beamer-templates/tree/UH-Slides-SEG).
+2. Fix a bug of the foot bar.

 ### 1.0 @ 20190205